Trending Topics

 Remember, the power to effect change rests within each detective, and survivors are not just counting on us – they are depending on us to be the champions they deserve.
 In extending our commitment to supporting survivors, we not only elevate our profession but also contribute to a more just and empathetic society.
 In the face of collective determination, institutional change is not just possible — it is inevitable.

 Matthew Stegner is a retired Senior Investigator with the New York State Police, bringing decades of experience and a deep commitment to victim-centered investigations.
 His journey began when he honed his skills as a trained forensic interviewer, dedicating his efforts to supporting abused children in western New York.
 The trajectory of Matthew’s career evolved significantly when he took on a pivotal role in the Campus Sexual Assault Victims Unit.
 Here, he extended his impact to the college population, demonstrating an unwavering dedication to ensuring justice for survivors.
 His professional journey reached its pinnacle as a field supervisor for the Internet Crimes Against Children Taskforce in Erie County, New York.
 Recognized for his expertise, Matthew played a crucial role in designing trauma-informed training for the New York State Police.
 His passion for education and advocacy led him to become a sought-after speaker, presenting at numerous seminars and conferences.
 Matthew holds a Master’s Degree from the University of Albany, a testament to his commitment to continuous learning and professional development.
-He further contributes to the field as a master instructor for the Department of Criminal Justice Services in New York State.
+He further contributes to the field as a master instructor for the Division of Criminal Justice Services in New York State.